 The COAR Controlled Vocabularies have multilingual support.
 The Editorial Board translates labels into numerous other languages.

 The currently available COAR Controlled Vocabularies:

-- Resource type to identify the genre of a research resource – draft v.2.0 (May 2018)
+- Resource type to identify the genre of a research resource – v.2.0 (July 2019)

 - Version to express a specific version of a resource – draft v.1.0 (July 2018)